CompuTec/computec-docs/docs/processforce/user-guide/scheduling/resource-calendar.md

 ![Resource Calendar Template](./media/resource-calendar/resource-calendar-template.png)

-You can create a Resource Calendar Template, which can later be assigned to a specific resource.
-Simply complete the required fields (similar to creating a Resource Calendar) and click the "Add" button.
+To Create a Template:

+1. Open the Resource Calendar Template window.
+2. Enter the required working hours, exceptions, and holidays (similar to a regular Resource Calendar).
+3. Click Add to save the template.

+These templates can later be applied to multiple resources through the Calendar Update Tool, ensuring uniform scheduling and reducing manual configuration.

 ### Update